 Colocasia esculenta 'Yellow Splash' is one of several splashed forms entering the US, but this name should only be applied to this cultivar.
 Each 4' tall clump of large, gray-green leaves is heavily splashed with creamy yellow patterns, differing in each leaf.
 Colocasia esculenta 'Yellow Splash' spreads via above-ground stolons, so propagation will be easy.
 Rich organic soils that stay moist in the summer will result in the largest plants.
 Thanks to plantsman Frank Galloway for sharing this exciting introduction.
 (Hardiness Zone 7b-10)

-Giant Elephant Ears
+Giant Elephant Ear Plants

 In stark contrast to the dwarf elephant ears are the towering "giant" type Colocasia which max out at over 5' tall or have extremely large leaves.
 These plants make bold statements in the garden and look great as specimen plants.
 They can be grown in large containers or they can be under-planted with a variety of small plants to compliment the texture or color.
 There are four Colocasia esculenta forms that reach these giant proportions: Colocasia esculenta ‘Big Dipper’, Colocasia 'Burgundy Stem', Colocasia esculenta ‘Jack’s Giant’, and Colocasia esculenta ‘Ruffles’.